Best Clothing Labels and Name Tags for Kids' Gear—for Camp, School, or Daycare

 Here are a few the best name labels for kids' and baby gear that we've found, and yes, most all offer dishwasher-safe, easy peel-and-stick options!

 Label all those sleepaway summer camp supplies with a personalized Mabel's Labels name tag.

-For those seeking longevity: From daycare to sleepaway camp, many moms turn to Mabel's Labels for the staying power—literally.
+From daycare to school to sleepaway camp, many moms turn to Mabel's Labels for their staying power—literally.
 One editor told us she has Mabel's labels still attached to certain items eight years later!
 These durable, waterproof name labels come in all the shapes and sizes you'll need for all (and any) kid activities, including sports and private school uniform labels.
 Check out the cute designs and colors available in the summer day camp label pack, from s'mores to unicorns and plenty of furry animals.

 Camp supplies *might* just make it home with Stickerkid labels.

 Find just about every type of label and value pack option at Stickerkid, including daycare and baby bottle packs, as well as labels for school or summer camp.
 Personalize your kid's labels by selecting from a dizzying number of label icon options with filters like adventure, lovable, superheroes, SummerEdition, and yes, emojis.
 Ships fast, which we procrastinators greatly appreciate!

 Why buy clothing labels when you can buy a gizmo and make your own.
 With special iron-on tape, you can turn a normal label-maker into an iron-on name tape maker, just type in your child's name and click out as many as you need.

 The simple but appealing designs at Name Bubbles give your kid's stuff a unique look.